-Originally from Cornwall in England, Peter and Ellen’s New Zealand journey began in 2006 when they travelled here to give workshops as educational consultants.
-Peter says he was inspired by a book he picked up in a second-hand shop: In the Early World, by Elwyn S Richardson.
-Published in 1964, the book focuses on the inherent creative capabilities of all children.
+A book that inspired me is 'In the Early World, by Elwyn S Richardson" Published in 1964, the book focuses on the inherent creative capabilities of all children.
 Elwyn Richardson and his small rural primary school at Oruaiti in Northland became an international model of progressive education during the 1950s.
-“For me this book confirmed that in a not-too-distant past all the conditions were right for nurturing a child's curiosity.
-These were days before terms like enquiry-based learning or modern learning environment became commonplace,” says Peter.
+For me this book confirmed that in a not-too-distant past all the conditions were right for nurturing a child's curiosity.
+These were days before terms like enquiry-based learning or modern learning environment became commonplace.
+Let's not over complicate things.